 The equalization rate is the ratio of the total assessed value of properties in a community to those property’s true market values.

 Equalization ratios are municipality-wide measurements that are meant to ensure that assessments within the entire district are close to market value.
 They can also be used to ensure that the property taxes paid by multiple communities are divided in proportion to the total market value for each community.
-This is accomplished by requiring a certain assessment to market value ratios for all municipalities.
+This is accomplished by requiring certain assessment-to-market-value ratios for all municipalities.

 Myth #5: Bills Are Good Indicators of Increases

 Myth #6: Assessment Caps Lower Property Taxes

-Assessment caps require that assessments don't increase more than a set percentage each year.
+Assessment caps require that assessments not increase more than a set percentage each year.
 Capped properties that are increasing in value more rapidly than others could be under-assessed.
-This could happen because the cap doesn't allow these homes to be assessed at their true market value.
+This could happen because the cap doesn't allow these homes to be assessed at their true market values.

-This cap would therefore prevent the high-end homes from being assessed at their true market value—they'd fall 10% short.
-Meanwhile, the older homes would be assessed at full market value.
+This cap would therefore prevent the high-end homes from being assessed at their true market values—they'd fall 10% short.
+Meanwhile, the older homes would be assessed at their full market values.

-This would leave the owners of the older homes holding the bag because the high-end homeowners aren't paying their fair share.
+This decision would leave the owners of the older homes holding the bag, because the high-end homeowners wouldn't be paying their fair share.
 Of course, this isn't always the case, but it's a potential flaw with the assessment caps system.

 Those Confusing Common Property Tax Terms

 Property taxes come with a lot of jargon.
 We've defined some of the more common property tax terms in plain English:

 - Abatement: Forgiveness of a debt in whole or in part